 Drawing on our extensive strategic and technical expertise, Cetis offers consultancy and services in many key areas of educational technology implementation, enhancement and innovation.
 Please talk to us if you require input, advice or services in any of the areas outlined below.
-Alternatively, if you wish to discuss specific issues that are not covered by these broad themes you can contact us directly to discuss your individual requirements.
+Our recent projects give more details of our recent work.
+If you wish to discuss potential projects that are not covered by these broad themes you can contact us directly to discuss your individual requirements.

 In the standards domain Cetis offers a flexible range of services to help ensure that projects are specified and suppliers selected to make best use of open standards and to be consistent with UK Government policy and strategy.